Jean-François Hernandez: Club career

 Born in Tours of Spanish descent, Hernandez played for Toulouse FC, FC Sochaux-Montbéliard and Olympique de Marseille in his own country, amassing Ligue 1 totals of 177 games and three goals in representation of the first two clubs.
-In the 1995–96 season, he helped the third promote from Ligue 2 as runners-up.
+In the 1995–96 season, he helped the third to promote from Ligue 2 as runners-up.

 Hernandez moved to Spain in January 1998, where he spent the remainder of his career.
 He started out at SD Compostela, making his La Liga debut on the 4th by coming on as a 14th-minute substitute in a 1–1 away draw against Real Oviedo; the Galicians went on to suffer relegation.

 The following four years, Hernandez alternated between the top flight and the Segunda División, with Rayo Vallecano and Atlético Madrid.
 He retired in 2002, at the age of 33.

 Personal life

-Hernandez's sons, Lucas and Theo, are also footballers.
+Hernandez's sons, Lucas and Théo, are also footballers.
 The former stated in October 2018 that they had not had contact with Jean-François in 12 years.

 In 2022, French newspaper L'Équipe found that Hernandez – who had not been seen in 18 years – was living in Thailand.
 Close contacts said that he had attempted to restore contact with his sons, but had been blocked legally by their mother.